 In \cite{garcia2019a}, the authors focused on the problem of lifelong learning and how an agent learns the optimal policy of a particular MDP using the information of a sequence of MDPs from the same distribution.
-Specifically, the problem in this work is to search for an optimal exploration policy which an agent follows during exploration in the environment.
-Each agent maintains two policies: an exploitation policy which is task-specific and an exploration policy which is shared between all the MDPs drawn from the same distribution.
-At each timestep, each of the two policies provide an action and the selected action is determined by $\epsilon$-greedy algorithm.
-The exploration policy receives the same reward as the exploitation policy and a variant of policy gradient algorithm (REINFORCE or PPO) is used to update the policy.
-This approach is experimented on some typical RL problem classes such as Pole Balancing.
+Specifically, the problem in this work is to search for an optimal exploration policy that an agent follows during exploration in the environment.
+Each agent maintains two policies: an exploitation policy, which is task-specific, and an exploration policy, which is shared between all the MDPs drawn from the same distribution.
+At each time step, each of the two policies provides an action, and the selected action is determined by $\epsilon$-greedy algorithm.
+The exploration policy receives the same reward as the exploitation policy, and a variant of the policy gradient algorithm (REINFORCE or PPO) is used to update the policy.
+This approach is experimented on some typical RL problem classes, such as Pole Balancing.

-Deep neural networks need huge amount of computation for training and this computational complexity is prohibitive sometimes.
-One approach to reduce the intensity of computation is through quantization of neural networks.
-Basically, quantization reduces the bitwith of the operations and it can be used to reduce bitwith of layers in neural networks.
+Deep neural networks need a huge amount of computation for training, and this computational complexity is prohibitive sometimes.
+One approach to reduce the intensity of computation is through the quantization of neural networks.
+Basically, quantization reduces the bit-width of the operations, and it can be used to reduce the bitwidth of layers in neural networks.
 As accuracy preserving bitwidth may vary across different layers, the problem of learning optimal bitwidth is explored in \cite{elthakeb2019releq}.
 In this work, a DRL approach is proposed to determine the bitwidth of each layer.
-The states comprises of static information about layers and dynamic information of network structure during RL training.
-The actions are bitwidth of each layer which are flexible and the agent can change the quantization of each layer from any bitwidth to any other bitwidth.
-The reward is pertaining to the accuracy and a measure for memory and computation cost.
-In fact, the two objectives of reward function are preserving accuracy and minimizing bitwidth.
-Using these definitions of state, action and reward, PPO algorithm is used to learn a policy for deriving the bitwidth of each layer of neural networks.
+The states comprise static information about layers and dynamic information of network structure during RL training.
+The actions are the bitwidth of each layer, which is flexible, and the agent can change the quantization of each layer from any bitwidth to any other bitwidth.
+The reward pertains to the accuracy and a measure of memory and computation cost.
+In fact, the two objectives of the reward function are preserving accuracy and minimizing bitwidth.
+Using these definitions of state, action, and reward, the PPO algorithm is used to learn a policy for deriving the bitwidth of each layer of neural networks.